 - A successful applicant will be disqualified and/or, where appropriate, be required to refund if he/she provides any false or misleading information.
 Applicants with preliminary ideas are welcome to meet with the Student Advising Officers of CEDARS for advice before drafting a proposal.

-- No retrospective applications will be considered by CEDARS, i.e. applications detailing projects that have already been executed at the time of review will not be considered for funding.
+- No retrospective applications will be considered by CEDARS, i.e. projects which have already been executed before application deadline will not be considered for funding.

 F. Assessment of Application